NathalieScherf/Social-Network/README.md

 ![ProfilePage](/ImgsRM/ImageandBio.PNG)

-This is waht the page looks like if an other user  views your profile.
+This is what the page looks like if an other user  views your profile.
 They can send you a friend request, or delete an existing friendship.

 ![Otheruser](/ImgsRM/ViewOtherUser.PNG)